Eryajain12/pairs-trading-bot/README.md

 The bot identifies statistically valid trading pairs using **cointegration testing**, generates trading signals based on **Z-score deviations**, and evaluates performance through **historical backtesting and paper trading simulations**.

-This project combines **time-series econometrics, object-oriented programming, and trading system design**, making it suitable for quantitative finance, risk analytics, and trading roles.
+The project integrates **time-series econometrics, object-oriented programming, and risk-aware trading system design**, making it suitable for **quantitative finance, risk analytics, and trading roles**.

 ---

 ##  Strategy Methodology

 ### Cointegration Testing
 - Uses the **Engle–Granger two-step method**
 - Performs linear regression on asset price series
-- Applies the **Augmented Dickey-Fuller (ADF) test** on residuals
+- Applies the **Augmented Dickey–Fuller (ADF) test** on regression residuals
-- Trades only pairs with statistically significant cointegration (p-value ≤ 0.05)
+- Trades only pairs with statistically significant cointegration (**p-value ≤ 0.05**)

-This ensures the spread between assets is **stationary and mean-reverting**, a core requirement for pairs trading.
+This ensures the spread between assets is **stationary and mean-reverting**, a necessary condition for pairs trading.

 ---

-### Z-Score Based Signal Generation
+### Z-Score–Based Signal Generation

 The spread is normalized using the Z-score: